MarvelDC/minecraft-item-api/README.md

 Warning:
 Images are not 100% correct, and is supposed to be used where images cannot be closely looked at to spot those issues.
-Some apparent issues are low resolution on blocks and blocks that have different textures on their sides having the same texture on all sides (E.G: `SANDSTONE_SMOOTH`).

 Usage:
 `https://mcapi.marveldc.me/item/itemName?version=#.##&width=###&height=###&fuzzySearch=bool`